orbitdb-archive/benchmark-runner/README.md

 ## Testing

-Added Mocha as testing framework and SinonJS for stubs and mocks.
+Mocha is used as the testing framework, SinonJS for stubs and mocks and ChaiJS for assertions.
 To run tests:

 `npm run test`